skoolkid/skoolkit/sphinx/source/commands.rst

 `game.bin`.
 These values can be changed by passing options to `bin2sna.py`.
 Run it with no arguments to see the list of available options::

-  usage: bin2sna.py [options] file.bin [file.z80]
+  usage: bin2sna.py [options] file.bin [OUTFILE]

-  Convert a binary (raw memory) file into a Z80 snapshot. 'file.bin' may be a regular file, or '-' for standard input.
-If 'file.z80' is not given, it defaults to the name of the input file with '.bin' replaced by '.z80', or 'program.z80' if reading from standard input.
+  Convert a binary (raw memory) file into an SZX or Z80 snapshot. 'file.bin' may be a regular file, or '-' for standard input.
+If 'OUTFILE' is not given, it defaults to the name of the input file with '.bin' replaced by '.z80', or 'program.z80' if reading from standard input.